bojanrajkovic/coderinserepeat.com/_posts/2023-07-31-automate-the-docker-dns-pain-away.md

 I was about to embark on a "stupid scratch a homelab itch" project and write something that connects to Docker, listens for events, and updates Route53[^3], when [Pete Keen](https://hachyderm.io/@zrail) suggested that I check out the [`docker-gen`](https://github.com/nginx-proxy/docker-gen/) project, and then pointed me at [`dnscontrol`](https://dnscontrol.org/) as well.
 Sensing an opportunity to hit a Pareto optimal[^4], I set about hacking up some `systemd` services and a `dnsconfig.js.tmpl` file, and an hour or so later, had something extremely feasible.

 For the purposes of this writeup, I'm going to assume that you already have the `dnscontrol` and `docker-gen` binaries somewhere on your system.
 In my case, they're in `/nas/homes/brajkovic/bin`.
+I also assume that you're using Nix/NixOS, because I didn't write the units manually, but hopefully these declarations for the `systemd` units are simple enough to manually write the full unit.

 ## The `systemd` units